 - 12MP 3X telephoto, 77mm, f/2.8, OIS

 iPhone 14 Pro Max main camera image quality

-When it comes to image quality, the iPhone 14 Pro Max is a most solid performer, with plenty of improvement in terms of detail and color reproduction, but also that distinct iPhone camera look that is instantly recognizable.
+When it comes to image quality, the iPhone 14 Pro Max is a top performer, with plenty of improvement in terms of detail and color reproduction, but also that distinct iPhone camera look that is instantly recognizable.
 It builds on the legacy of the iPhone Pro series and delivers mostly similar image quality to, say, the iPhone 13 Pro Max when shot in the default camera mode, which outputs quad-binned 12MP images.

 What are the differences in image quality versus the iPhone 13 Pro Max?
-Well, if you're not a power camera user that shoot ProRES 48MP images, you will hardly notice any major differences, at least in bright daylight.
-Essentially, both of the samples below are mostly similar in dynamics, sharpness, color resolution, and overall properties, though we should definitely mention that the iPhone 14 Pro Max has an ever-so-slightly wider 24mm field of view in comparison with its predecessor.
+Well, if you're not a power camera user that shoots ProRES 48MP images, you will hardly notice any major differences, at least in bright daylight.
+Essentially, both of the samples below are mostly similar in dynamics, sharpness, color resolution, and overall properties, though we should mention that the iPhone 14 Pro Max has an ever-so-slightly wider 24mm field of view in comparison with its predecessor.